wow50000/Lyndvhar/README.md

 ## Wiki
 The wiki is nonexistent.
 This is nothing yet.
 Don't ask about it unless it is about making one.

+If you are in absolute need of a wiki source, you can substitute this one: https://azurepeak.miraheze.org/wiki/Main_Page

+Most content has still been unchanged from this.

 ## Discord
 https://discord.gg/hzJWyGspUC - It is required to join the Discord to get verified for entry.
 Even if you have no intention on communication.